pixa-pics/UraniumJS/README.md

 > Only 53.5 KB, yet it enables you to save up to 45% on any "UTF-8" and "UTF-16le" source text...

 DEMO : https://codepen.io/vipertechofficial/pen/JjBXJPR

+### 1) E-A-S-Y!
+LZ4 is a very fast (Truly, trust me.) compression algorithm but when it comes to the idea of compressing a very complex string you probably don't want to get a strange and unreadable text which you may even not be able to save it inside a bracket in JavaScript because it could be using insane characters!

+### 2) N-E-A-T!
+But look, why would someone with the proper tools beside of him just throw -25% of size inside getting to use an encoding in Base64 if it is to embded it inside JSON or a STRING which can truly handle more likely 92 characters without hurting itself into parsing or readability issues!

+### 3) F-A-S-T!
+So, while you might get up to 45% lighter source file for web worker function, you might also be able to embded them directly inside your JS text file and load them quite fast!
+Or one may be using it to save translation file more kindly inside a .js ...

+#### It doesn't use the following characters excepting space / \ " ' `

 ---